OkGoDoIt/OpenAI-API-dotnet/README.md

 The fine-tuning endpoint itself has not yet been implemented, but will be added soon.

 ### Images
-The Image Generation API is accessed via `OpenAIAPI.ImageGenerations`:
+The DALL-E Image Generation API is accessed via `OpenAIAPI.ImageGenerations`:

 ```csharp
 async Task<ImageResult> CreateImageAsync(ImageGenerationRequest request);